mattdsteele/gulp-dart-sass/README.md

 # Issues

-`gulp-sass` is a very light-weight wrapper around [`node-sass`](https://github.com/sass/node-sass), which in turn is a Node binding for [`libsass`](https://github.com/sass/libsass), which in turn is a port of [`Sass`](https://github.com/sass/sass).
-Because of this, the issue you're having likely isn't a `gulp-sass` issue, but an issue with one of those three projects.
+`gulp-dart-sass` is a very light-weight wrapper around [`node-sass`](https://github.com/sass/node-sass), which in turn is a Node binding for [`libsass`](https://github.com/sass/libsass), which in turn is a port of [`Sass`](https://github.com/sass/sass).
+Because of this, the issue you're having likely isn't a `gulp-dart-sass` issue, but an issue with one of those three projects.

 If you have a feature request/question how Sass works/concerns on how your Sass gets compiled/errors in your compiling, it's likely a `libsass` or `Sass` issue and you should file your issue with one of those projects.